Inspector Mk2 mine countermeasures unmanned surface vehicle (USV) variant is based on a multi-purpose drone platform produced by ECA Group.

 ECA Group received a €10m export contract for the delivery of three Inspector Mk2 mine countermeasures USVs in July 2016.

-Deliveries are scheduled to begin by the end of 2016 and will conclude by 2018.
+Deliveries were scheduled to begin by the end of 2016 and conclude by 2018.

 Inspector Mk2 design details